WDI-SEA/react-development-course-materials/04-APIs and Heroku/08-film-project-part4.md

 })
 ```

-Try clicking a movie row in your browser — the data for it should appear in the console.
+Try clicking a movie row in your browser — the data should appear in the console.

 #### Step 4: Set the state when the API call completes.

-Set your `current` state to be the object you get back from TMDB.
+Set your `current` state to the object you get back from TMDB.
 Move the `setState` call into the API call.

 ```JavaScript
 response.json().then(data => {